-BERC continues to work closely with the public schools for referrals to our youth program and they often refer families in need of workforce services too.
+CCWD continues to work closely with the public schools for referrals to our youth program and they often refer families in need of workforce services too.
 We have relationships with the counselors at the various high schools who refer students who are dropping out of school and/or are potential AJC customers.
 We work very closely with our community college partners, referring students to one other and coordinating services.
-BERC staff are active participants of community agency boards including the Carroll County CTC advisory board, the Carroll County Transition Council and the Local Management Board ensuring a voice in the development and collaboration of youth services in the county.
+CCWD staff are active participants of community agency boards including the Carroll County local advisory board (LAC), the Carroll County Transition Council and the Local Management Board ensuring a voice in the development and collaboration of youth services in the county.